mautic/documentation/en/plugins/sugarcrm.md

 ### Command line script to push/pull records to/from SugarCRM
 To synchronize records from/to SugarCRM you need to use a command from CLI.
 Use this command:
 * `php app/console mautic:integration:fetchleads`

 To push activities of synchronized contacts from Mautic to CRM use the following command:
 * `php app/console mautic:integration:pushleadactivity`

 Parameters both commands take:
 * **--time-interval** This parameter is used to setup the amount of time we want to pull records from.
 Possible entries: "10 days", "1 day", "10 minutes", "1 minute".
 Maximum time interval "29 days".
 Default for both commands is “15 minutes”.
-* **--integration**=SugarCRM to use with SugarCRM integration.
+* **--integration=Sugarcrm** to use with SugarCRM integration.
 In future this command may be used for other integrations.
 Parameter specific to php app/console mautic:integration:fetchleads
 * **--fetch-all** To synchronize all contacts to and from integration.
 Preferably, use this command only after installation.